beradrian/jsbandwidth/README.md

 - `testSpeed(options)` which combines all the above into one

 The `options` parameter is an object and it has the following fields
 - `latencyTestUrl` the URL used for latency testing.
 Usually a big binary content is expected to be downloaded.
+If not specified, it is considered to be the same as `downloadUrl`, but requested with `HEAD` method.
 - `downloadUrl` the URL used for download speed testing.
 Usually a big binary content is expected to be downloaded.
 - `uploadUrl` the URL used for upload speed testing.
 It should accept a POST method.
 - `uploadData` the data that is sent to the server to test the upload